ZerdBG3/RAW/Features.md

 ## Spells
 * Leveled spells with a casting cost of a bonus action block characters from casting another leveled spell on the same turn.
 Casting a leveled spell that doesn't require a bonus action will also block casting a leveled bonus action spell after ⚙️ `spells_bonusAction`
+  - **_Currently, due to a bug crashing the game, only players are bound by this rule_**
   - _Multiple spells with a casting cost of an Action is still allowed (by the likes of Action Surge)_
   - _The restriction includes Quickened Spell (Metamagic) and spells from Class/Race or Items that are proper spells (even without a spell slot cost)_
   - _Due to an technical limitation, scrolls for spells your character don't know inside a container (such as a backpack) can bypass this rule, so can scrolls send to the character after they already cast a spell on their turn_
 * Call Lightning creates a storm area, inside which the caster can target a smaller area to deal damage each turn
+* Chromatic Orb deals 3d8 base damage and no longer create surfaces.
+It can still interact with surfaces if targeting the surface directly (for cold, fire and lightning versions)
 * Feign Death provides a Dismiss spell to the caster
 * Find Familiar
   - Base summons (not the ones granted by Pact of the Chain) had all their attacks replaced by the Distract Action (kept their attack animations because they're cool, though)